NLnetLabs/routinator/doc/manual/source/output-formats.rst

     csvext
           This is an extended version of the *csv* format, which was used by the RIPE NCC RPKI Validator 1.x.
-Each line contains these comma-separated values: the rsync URI of the ROA the line is taken from (or "N/A" if it isn't from a ROA), the autonomous system number, the prefix in slash notation, the maximum prefix length, and lastly the not-before and not-after date of the validity of the ROA.
+Each line contains these comma-separated values:

+            - The rsync URI of the ROA the line is taken from (or "N/A" if it isn't from a ROA),
+            - the autonomous system number,
+            - the prefix in slash notation,
+            - the maximum prefix length, and
+            - the not-before and not-after date of the validity of the ROA.

           .. code-block:: text